Trail of the Ancients

 Today, you'll find the Four Corners Monument, the Ute Mountain Ute Reservation and the Navajo Reservation here.
 Hovenweep National Monument is also here, as is Mesa Verde National Park.
 In Cortez is the Cortez Cultural Center, a forum for education, arts and culture with interpretive exhibits on Ancestral Puebloans, the Ute Mountain Utes and the Navajo''s.
 Memorial Day through Labor Day, the Center also holds Native American Dances and in-depth Native American cultural programs.

-Near Dolores is the Anasazi Heritage Center, a museum where you can really explore and learn about the Four Corners region's history and culture.
+Near Dolores is the Canyon of the Ancients Visitor Center, a museum where you can really explore and learn about the Four Corners region's history and culture.
 The Center has a hands-on Discovery Area with educational programs, permanent exhibits and films exploring local archaeology and history and the Ute, Navajo and Pueblo ways-of-life.
 The Center has over three million southwestern Colorado artifacts available for research.
 There are also 2 excavated pueblos in the front and back yards to explore.

 Northwest of Cortez is the Crow Canyon Archaeological Center which, in the summer time, provides full-day programs of research and education exploring the world of the Ancestral Puebloans through site tours of a working excavation coupled with hands-on activities.